-This is a list of all comparative literature courses.
+This is a list of comparative literature courses.
 For more information, see Division of World Languages, Literatures and Cultures.

 Reading and analysis of major literary texts from writing's origins to 1700 in the Mediterranean, Asia, and Africa; interrelationship of literature and history.
 GE: Literary, Visual, and Performing Arts.
 Same as CLSA:1040.